 Inspiration

-AMX turns every AI decision into an Executable Morpheme-X unit, a cryptographic proof that contains the AI's intent (hashed), which model version made the decision, the context (risk score, patient data fingerprint), and a trigger defining what action to take (payout, block, alert).
-This unit is submitted to the Hedera Consensus Service.
-Once the network confirms it (around 3 seconds), the system executes the trigger automatically and immutably.
+What it does The name "Morpheme" comes from linguistics.
+A morpheme is the smallest unit of meaning in a language.
+AMX applies that idea to AI decisions: every action an agent takes gets compressed into the smallest provable unit of intent, a signed record that contains exactly what was decided and why, before anything executes.
+When an agent makes a decision, AMX wraps it into an Executable Morpheme-X unit.
+That unit holds the agent's intent as a hash, the model version that made the call, the input context (risk score, patient data fingerprint), and a trigger that defines what happens next: payout, block, or alert.
+The unit gets submitted to Hedera's Consensus Service.
+Once the network confirms it, roughly 3 seconds, the trigger fires automatically.
+No human needed, no back door.
 A Meta-Sentinel watches every agent in real time.
-Using a 2-sigma anomaly detection rule, it spots when an agent behaves unexpectedly.
-If a diagnosis agent says "No risk" when the acoustic risk score is 0.9, the Sentinel blocks the action, logs the event to Hedera, and slashes the agent's stake.
-The system then automatically retrains the agent using the failed example, creating a self-improving accountability loop.
-An adaptive parametric insurance engine uses One Health data (weather, livestock disease reports) to dynamically adjust payout thresholds.
-In a high-risk environment like Dhaka, a moderate cough can trigger an automatic micro-payout.
-In a stable environment like Singapore, the threshold is higher.
-The numbers shift based on real conditions, not hardcoded values.
-Agents can also hire other agents from a decentralized registry (simulated HCS-10/OpenConvAI), paying them micro-amounts of HBAR.
-This turns AMX into a marketplace of verifiable intelligence rather than a closed box.
-The bottom line: every decision is proven, enforced, and accountable, or it does not execute.
+It uses rolling 2-sigma anomaly detection, so if a diagnosis agent says "No risk" when the acoustic risk score is 0.9, the Sentinel catches it, blocks the action, logs the event to Hedera, and slashes 10% of that agent's staked tokens on-chain.
+It then flags the failed example for retraining.
+The agent gets worse outcomes until it gets better.
+The insurance engine is adaptive.
+It pulls in One Health data, weather conditions, livestock disease reports, poverty index, and adjusts payout thresholds dynamically.
+In a high-outbreak environment like Dhaka, a moderate cough can trigger an automatic micro-payout.
+In a stable environment like Singapore, the bar is higher.
+The thresholds shift based on real conditions, not hardcoded rules.
+Agents can also hire other agents from a decentralized registry, paying them micro-amounts of HBAR per task.
+This turns AMX into a marketplace of verifiable intelligence rather than a closed system.

 How I built it

-The system is built as three layers: an AI decision engine, a verification layer on Hedera's public ledger, and an economic penalty mechanism that automatically punishes bad agent behavior.
-The backend runs on FastAPI and Uvicorn, with LangGraph orchestrating the agent mesh (Triage, Diagnosis, Finance, Epidemiology, Morpheme-X, Sentinel).
-Each agent is a Python node with deterministic logic.
-For Hedera integration, I used the Hedera Python SDK.
-HCS topics store Morpheme-X messages and sentinel events.
-An HTS token (AMXSTAKE) handles agent staking and slashing.
-I built both a live mode for real testnet transactions and a simulation fallback for demo stability.
-The frontend is built in React with WebSockets for real-time updates and Chart.js for anomaly visualization (rolling window with mean and 2-sigma bands).
-Every Morpheme-X transaction links to a clickable HashScan proof.
-The backend is deployed on Render and the frontend on Vercel.
-For testing, I wrote 19 pytest cases covering the sentinel, finance, API, graph, and Hedera layers, plus React Testing Library tests for the frontend.
+The stack is three layers working together: an AI decision engine, a public ledger for verification, and an economic penalty mechanism that punishes bad behavior automatically.
+The backend runs on FastAPI with LangGraph orchestrating six agents: Triage, Diagnosis, Finance, Epidemiology, Morpheme-X, and Sentinel.
+Each agent is a Python node with deterministic logic so its outputs are predictable and auditable.
+For Hedera, I used the Python SDK directly.
+HCS topics store Morpheme-X messages and Sentinel events.
+An HTS token called AMXSTAKE handles agent staking and slashing.
+I built both a live testnet mode and a simulation fallback so the demo never breaks during judging.
+The frontend is React 18 with WebSockets for real-time agent output and Chart.js for anomaly visualization, showing a rolling window with the mean and 2-sigma bands.
+Every Morpheme-X transaction links to a clickable HashScan page so judges can verify on-chain themselves.
+The backend is on Render and the frontend on Vercel.
+I wrote 19 pytest cases covering the sentinel, finance, API, graph, and Hedera layers, plus React Testing Library tests on the frontend.
 GitHub Actions runs the full suite on every push.

 Challenges I ran into